Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 70L Duffle bag/Expedition bag

-This duffel bag is where you’ll keep all your hiking gear, sleeping bag, and personal items.
 The porters will bring it to your tent after the day’s hike, and you’ll need to repack it again so that they can carry it the following morning.

 Confirm with your tour operator whether they provide this duffel bag and a waterproof cover.

-30-40L Day Pack
+30-40L Day Pack for Kilimanjaro

 I can’t begin to explain how critical a good day pack is for your Kilimanjaro packing list.

-But choosing a good day pack can be slightly tricky!
-I recommend a 35l day pack with a waist strap so that the weight rests on your hips, and not on your shoulders.
+I recommend this 34l day pack with a waist strap so that the weight rests on your hips and not on your shoulders.

 Make sure it has a separate holder for your hydration pack and an outlet for the pipe.
 Don’t buy one if it doesn’t have this feature!
-You’ll thank me on those long trekking days when you’re desperate for water and the hose is conveniently within arm’s reach.

-Also, look out for hidden zips and pockets which are a great addition.
+Also, look out for hidden zips and pockets, which are a great addition.

 3L Camelbak / Hydration bladder

-Remember, you need to drink at least 3 liters of water every day which will help your body acclimatize.
 Your guides will provide you with clean water so that you can fill your bottles and hydration pack.

 1L water bottle

-You’ll have 3 liters of water in your hydration pack, but you should have an extra bottle in your day pack.
-Your hydration pack may also freeze on your summit climb so this is a good back up.
+You’ll have 2 to 3 liters of water in your hydration pack, but you should have an extra bottle in your day pack.

 Water purification tablets